 Cllr Richard Freeman (R4U)

 Separately, UDC has asked ECC to remove on-street parking from 1.5km of Saffron Walden’s roads.
-These proposals are currently in public consultation.
+These proposals are in public consultation at the time of publishing.

 These proposals were also discussed at the same Planning Committee.
 Chair of the committee, Cllr Richard Freeman said “Our survey shows that residents don’t support UDC’s desire to remove huge sections of on-street parking at all and it is not a priority for them.
 On-street parking is important to the economy of the town.
 It is valuable for residents, and those that work or visit the town.
 It also calms traffic and provides a safety barrier for pedestrians, particularly on the school walking routes.
 The Town Council voted to oppose these proposals and we will fight them on behalf of residents.
 None the less we encourage residents to respond to the public consultation themselves.”